Enzo Hoyos

-Enzo Santiago Ariel Hoyos (born 10 May 2000) is an Argentine footballer who plays as an attacking midfielder for Chilean Primera División club Deportes Iquique.
+Enzo Santiago Ariel Hoyos (born 10 May 2000) is an Argentine footballer who plays as an attacking midfielder for Ferro Carril Oeste on loan from Chilean club Deportes Iquique.

 Club career

 Born in José C. Paz, Buenos Aires, Argentina, Hoyos began to play football for both a club from Frino neighbourhood and Club Social y Deportivo Parque at the age of six.
 Later, he was with Argentinos Juniors, Barcelona San Justo and All Boys before joining the Chacarita Juniors youth system.
 He made his professional debut with them in the 2021 Primera Nacional.

 In the second half of 2023, he was loaned out to Beroe in the Bulgarian top division on a one-year deal with an option to buy.
 At the end of 2023, he ended his loan with them.

 In 2024, he moved to Chile and signed on loan with Deportes Iquique in the Chilean Primera División.

+In January 2026, Hoyos returned to Argentina and joined Ferro Carril Oeste on loan from Deportes Iquique.